Caffeine-induced anxiety disorder: Diagnostic criteria

 Caffeine-induced anxiety disorder is a subclass of the DSM-5 diagnosis of substance/medication-induced anxiety disorder.
 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, or DSM-5, is the current authority for psychiatric diagnosis in the United States.
 Substance/medication-induced anxiety disorder falls under the category of anxiety disorders in the DSM-5, and not the category of substance-related and addictive disorders, even though the symptoms are due to the effects of a substance.

 Diagnosis according to the DSM-5 is dependent on various criteria.
 Patients must present symptoms of either panic attacks or anxiety.
 There must also be evidence that the panic or anxiety symptoms are a direct result of the use of the intoxicating substance.
 In caffeine-induced anxiety disorder, such symptoms would be due to the consumption of caffeine.
 The DSM-5 makes the distinction that the substance must be physiologically capable of leading to the anxiety and panic symptoms.
 This establishes the relationship between the abused chemical agent and the observed clinical effects.
-Caffeine has been proven to act as an antagonist on adenosine receptors, which acts as a stimulant and therefore fulfills this criterion.
+Caffeine has been shown to act as an antagonist on adenosine receptors, which acts as a stimulant and therefore fulfills this criterion.
 Symptoms must also not have a more likely clinical cause, such as another type of anxiety disorder, come before the ingestion of the intoxicating substance, or last for an extended amount of time after stopping the use of the substance.
 Diagnosis also requires that the panic attacks or anxiety due to the use of the intoxicating substance cause a certain amount of disturbance in the patient or lead to deficiency of varying types of daily performance.